Cashel Man: Examination

 Cashel Man had once lived in what was a flourishing community.
 The legs were found to be protruding from the skin of the corpse, in addition to being exceptionally well preserved.
 The remaining part of the body inside of the bag-like skin was not as well preserved.
 The stomach of the man had long since decomposed, which made analyzing his last meal impossible.
 The body parts that had been disturbed by the milling machine were later recovered, including part of the head, which had closely cut hair.
 The body was later moved to the National Museum of Ireland for examination.
 The man was believed to have been buried with his arms holding his legs, his knees bent toward his chest.

 Death

 The man had a pre-mortem broken arm, caused by a strike with a sharp object.
 It could have also been a slightly blunter object, like a primitive axe.
 His back was broken in two places (believed to have happened after his death), and there was a cut on his back, possibly inflicted by the peat harvester.

 The body was accompanied by wooden stakes, suggesting ritual sacrifice.
 The wound on the man's arm may have been a defensive wound.
-The man may have once been the king of his region, and was sacrificed due to poor harvests, as a king was believed to have been responsible for such things.
+The man may have been the king of his region and sacrificed due to poor harvests, as a king was believed to have been responsible for such things.
 Like Old Croghan Man and Clonycavan Man, he was buried near a hill that may have been used for kingship initiation.